How Home Equity Loans Work

 Home equity investments allow you to use your home’s equity without monthly payments or interest fees.
 That’s because home equity investments, also known as home equity alternatives, aren’t loans.
 They’re investments that need to be paid back at the end of the agreement.
 Some homeowners sell their homes, while others buy out the investment through other means like savings.

 What Can You Use Home Equity Loans For?

-There are many uses for home equity loans, but the most common reasons people choose to borrow against the equity in their homes include:
+There are many uses for home equity loans, but common reasons people choose to borrow against the equity in their homes include:

 - Home renovations